Kaitlyn Greenidge Explained

 Early life and education

-Greenidge was born in Boston, Massachusetts and raised in the neighboring communities of Somerville and Arlington.[3]
-[4] She and her two sisters were raised by her mother, a social worker, after her parents divorced when she was 7.[5]
-Greenidge and her sisters were some of the few students of color in their wealthy school district.
+Greenidge was born in Boston and grew up in the neighboring communities of Somerville and Arlington.[3]
+[4] Her mother, a social worker and her two sisters lived in a single-parent household after her parents divorced when she was 7.[5]
+Kaitlyn and her sisters were among the few students of color in their school district, which was said to be exclusive.

 Career

-Greenidge has written nonfiction for outlets such as Elle, Vogue, The New York Times, and The Wall Street Journal.[7]
+Greenidge has written nonfiction for outlets including Elle, Vogue, The New York Times, and The Wall Street Journal.[7]
 In September 2020 she was hired as the features director for Harper's Bazaar.[8]

 Books

 Greenidge's debut novel, We Love You, Charlie Freeman, was released in 2016.
-It tells the story of an African American family, the Freemans, who adopt a chimpanzee and raise it as a family member for an institutional research project.
+It is the story of an African American family, the Freemans, who adopt a chimpanzee and raise it as a family member for an institutional research project.
 The book received positive critical reception; it was called "masterful"[9] in a Paste review, and a "vivid and poignant coming-of-age story"[10] by Kirkus Reviews.
-Greenidge received a 2017 Whiting Award for the book.
+She won a 2017 Whiting Award for the book.

-She received a 2018–2019 fellowship from the Radcliffe Institute, where she worked on "an untitled novel based in part on the life of Susan McKinney Steward, the first black female doctor in New York State."
-The novel, Libertie, was released by Algonquin in March 2021.[11]
+She received a 2018–2019 fellowship from the Radcliffe Institute, where she worked on "an untitled novel based in part on the life of Susan McKinney Steward, the first black female doctor in the state of New York."
+The novel, Libertie, was released by Algonquin Books in March 2021.[11]
 In a starred review by Publishers Weekly, the book was called "another genius work of radical historical fiction."[12]
-Kirkus Reviews wrote in a similarly positive review: "Greenidge explores issues that are still real today while also inviting readers into historical moments that will be new to many."[13]
+Kirkus Reviews said in a similarly positive review, "Greenidge explores issues that are still real today while also inviting readers into historical moments that will be new to many."[13]

 Personal life